How to Frost a Cake

 Easily Coat Your Cake

-You may want to decorate the sides of your cake with a coating of sprinkles, nuts, red velvet crumbs, etc. To do so, hold a bowl under the edge of your cake and pat a handful of your decoration onto the side of your cake, allowing the excess to fall into the bowl below.
+You may want to decorate the sides of your cake with baking toppings, like sprinkles, nuts, red velvet crumbs, etc. To do so, hold a bowl under the edge of your cake and pat a handful of your decorations onto the side of your cake, allowing the excess to fall into the bowl below.

 Practice Your Piping